Porch Group Inc. (PRCH) upgraded Issued by Wall Street Gurus

 PRCH’s Market Performance

-PRCH stocks went up by 2.94% for the week, with a monthly drop of -23.20% and a quarterly performance of -17.23%, while its annual performance rate touched -87.02%.
-The volatility ratio for the week stands at 10.70% while the volatility levels for the past 30 days are set at 11.54% for Porch Group Inc. The simple moving average for the period of the last 20 days is -1.27% for PRCH stocks with a simple moving average of -65.44% for the last 200 days.
+PRCH stocks went up by 4.91% for the week, with a monthly jump of 4.51% and a quarterly performance of 17.30%, while its annual performance rate touched -85.51%.
+The volatility ratio for the week stands at 13.05% while the volatility levels for the past 30 days are set at 11.54% for Porch Group Inc. The simple moving average for the period of the last 20 days is 13.84% for PRCH stocks with a simple moving average of -59.13% for the last 200 days.

 Analysts’ Opinion of PRCH